 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate due to changes in foreign exchange rates.
-The Companys exposure is mainly on account of borrowings.
-Exchange rate exposures are managed within approved policy parameters by entering in to foreign currency forward contracts, options and swaps, wherever necessary.

-The aim of the Company's approach to management of currency risk is to leave the Company with no material residual risk.
+The Company is subject to the risk that changes in foreign currency values impact mainy the Company's borrowings, export revenue and import of capital goods.
+The realization of export revenues, mainly received in advance, is generally sufficient to offset the settlement of liabilities in foreign currency.
+Hence, the Company's foreign currency risk is not significant.